 Book your beer spa here.

 Rooftop time!!
 Always one of my favorite parts of a new city, the views from the Aria Hotel Rooftop did not disappoint.
 On my last evening in Budapest, I ordered a Hungarian-crafted Pilsner and enjoyed the sunset overlooking St. Stephen’s Basilica.
-Not a bad ending to my short time in this magical city!
+Not a bad ending to my two days in Budapest!

 As one of the most beautiful basilicas in Budapest, St. Stephen’s Basilica is definitely worth a quick visit.
 Entrance to the church is free and it only took me about 10 minutes to pop in and have a look around.
 Built in 1905, the basilica is the third largest church in Hungary.
 In addition to the high arches and religious artwork, St. Stephen’s Basilica holds Hungary’s most sacred treasure, the mummified hand of St. Stephen.